ortexx/localizationjs/readme.md

 get number in current locale format using "Intl" library

 ### .currency(num, currency, options) {
-get currency in current locale format using "Intl" library currency is string of ISO currency code, for example "USD"
+get currency in current locale format using "Intl" library
+currency is string of ISO currency code, for example "USD"

 ### .brute(fn, excludeDefault)
-it allows you to sort out all spellings locale. if excludeDefault is true then it includes default locale variants too.
+it allows you to sort out all spellings locale
+if excludeDefault is true then it includes default locale variants too.
 Example:

 ```js
 localeManage.brute((val, next) => {